Giumartos/Multiple-instrument-periodogram/README.md

 # Multiple-instrument-periodogram
-Periodogram generator for a multiple-instrument data set, considering their different offsets.
+Periodogram generator for a multiple-instrument data set, considering the offset of each instrument.

 This code generates a periodogram considering data obtained by different instruments, with the option to save the image and the power values.